-26-Pay Deduction Program - This program is available only to teachers and signup deadline for new employees is Oct 1.
-Existing employees must sign up before the start of the school year.
+26-Pay Deduction Program - This program is available only to regular teachers and signup deadline for new employees is Oct 1.
+Existing employees must sign up through Self Service before the start of the school year.
 A pre-determined percentage of your net pay is deducted from your paychecks during the school year and refunded to you over paychecks during the summer months where school is not in session.
 The percentage of your net pay is set each year by payroll for that year and includes earnings such as athletics, extra curricular, or other hours worked.
 The percent is not elected by individual employees.
 Also, please note that employees who resign or whose contract ends at the end of the school year are paid out all of their 26-pay deductions in a lump sum on their last regular paycheck.
 The form to sign up is in Self Service.
 It is now an e-form (no longer a paper form).

-Summer-Pay Deduction Program - This program is available to 10M employees in the EA, TA, Nutrition Services and Clerical groups and signup deadline for new employees is Oct 1.
-Existing employees must sign up before the start of the school year.
+Summer Pay Deduction Program - This program is available to 10M employees in the EA, TA, Nutrition Services and Clerical groups and signup deadline for new employees is Oct 1.
+Existing employees must sign up through Self Service before the start of the school year.
 Employee's select one of several pre-determined amounts as a flat deduction from net pay during the school year and have the total amount refunded in increments over the summer paychecks.
 This program is limited to $5,000 total annual deduction, and changes are only allowed before school starts each year.
 The form to sign up is in Self Service.
 It is now an e-form (no longer a paper form).